amr/backup-tools/README.txt

   Any project owner can add a project under backup-tools to be backed up on the remote server.
 No action from the remote backup administrator is required.

-  1. Create a configuration file under backup-tools/projects-conf.
-You should do so by copying the existing project_template file.
+  1. Create the configuration files under backup-tools/projects-conf.
+You should do so by copying the existing*.template file.
 Example:

+       $: cp projects-conf/defaults.template project-conf/defaults
-       $: cp projects-conf/project_template projects-conf/<your-project-name>
+       $: cp projects-conf/project.template projects-conf/<your-project-name>

-  2. Open the file and adjust ALL parameters.
+  2. Open the files and adjust ALL parameters.

-  3. Make the file executable.
+  3. Make the files executables.
 Example:

+       $: chmod +x projects-conf/defaults
        $: chmod +x projects-conf/<your-project-name>

   4. Verify that it works as intended by executing: